-Similar to our previous discussion on researching and evaluating builders and contractors in my article on 3 Things to do Before Beginning a Home Renovation or Home Remodel Project, you will also want to complete the same level of due diligence when it comes to selecting an interior designer.
+In one of our previous discussions, we talked about researching and evaluating builders and contractors for your home remodel project.
+You can catch the recap by reading my article, 3 Things to do Before Beginning a Home Renovation or Home Remodel Project.
+Similarly, you will want to complete the same level of due diligence when it comes to hiring an interior designer.

 So how do you choose an interior designer to work with on your home renovation or remodel project?
-Below is a short list of the top 4 things to consider when reviewing interior designers.
+Below is a short list of the top 4 things to consider when selecting an interior designer to work with.

-You may also be interested in learning about the experience level of the designer.
-This could include not only how long the designer has been in business, but also what types of projects the designer typically undertakes.
+- You may also be interested in learning about the experience level of the designer.
+This could include not only how long the designer has been in business, but also what types of projects the designer likes to take on.
 When it comes to home remodel projects specifically, be sure to ask any prospective designer about their experience in this area.
 It’s also appropriate (and common) to ask for a few referrals.
 This will help you gain a well-rounded understanding of the designer’s capabilities and previous clients’ satisfaction.
 You can also check out any reviews or testimonials on the designer’s website.

-Lastly, you want to make sure you move forward with an interior designer that maintains a strong level of personality-fit.
+- Lastly, when hiring an interior designer, you want to make sure there is a strong level of personality-fit.
 To put it in laymen’s terms, you want to see how well you will gel with your designer as you will be working closely with them throughout the entire home remodel project.
 A strong personality fit can also ensure your designer is well equipped for working on the renovation project on your behalf and collaborating with the builder, contractor and vendors.
 Plus, by building a strong relationship with your interior designer, you will have someone in your corner for years to come who can help with seasonal updates, refreshing interiors after a move, designing and furnishing your vacation home and any other home design needs that arise in the future.